komozoi/libmagelesschain/docs/backend-and-frontend.md

 #### `newStateOverride`

-Returns a freshly forked `sp<StateOverride>` that the caller may freely mutate without affecting the backend's internal state.
-In Phase 1 this is a deep copy of `committedInterim`; in **(Phase 2+)** it will be an empty override that reads through committed segment-backed indexes.
+Returns a fresh empty `sp<StateOverride>` populated with one override family per registered slot (via `StateOverrideRegistry`).
+The caller may freely mutate it without affecting the backend's internal state.
+Reads through the override fall through to the committed indexes via the catalog + container manager, so callers always see a consistent "committed state plus pending edits" view.

 #### `index<T>(id)`